musella/musella.github.io/_posts/2018-12-19-tweet-to-tweet-learning.markdown

 title:  "Tweet-to-tweet learning"
 ---

-_Note: this post is still work in progress_

 **Natural language** processing is arguably one of the most interesting application of machine learning.
 Recurrent neural networks are by far the most successful models in this context, with LSTM and GRU networks being the top choice.